Lewisite: History

+In July 2023 a spokesman of the Armed Forces of Ukraine claimed that during the battle of Bakhmut a Russian artillery attack against Ukrainian forces had included lewisite, causing symptoms of nausea, vomiting and in some cases loss of consciousness.
+However, no information from any sample analysis was published.

 Controversy over Japanese deposits of lewisite in China

 In mid-2006, China and Japan were negotiating disposal of lewisite stockpile in northeastern China, left by the Japanese military during World War II.
 People had died over the preceding twenty years from accidental exposure to these stockpiles.